Blue-eyed ground dove: Feeding

 No information on the blue-eyed ground dove's feeding behavior or diet has been published.
 It presumably feeds on seeds like the others of its genus.

 Breeding

 No information is available on the blue-eyed ground dove's breeding phenology.

 Vocalization

 The blue-eyed ground dove's song is "a series of evenly-spaced, soft cooing notes" rendered as "wah", "wuh" or "prrah".
+The notes of its song are given at a rate of around 1.5 notes per second.

 Status

 The IUCN has assessed the blue-eyed ground dove as Critically Endangered.
 "This species is very rare with only few recent records, suggesting that the total population is extremely small.
-A continuing decline is inferred from rapid rates of habitat loss in the region."
+As of 2019, the blue-eyed ground dove population is estimated to fall between 50 - 249 mature individuals.
+A continuing decline is inferred from rapid rates of habitat loss in the region.
+The species is estimated to occur over a range of 650 km² (251 mi²).
+The Cerrado region in Brazil has become more of a pasture land, leading to difficulty for the doves trying to access the resources on the ground.
+The wild dogs and threats keep the doves away, which researchers believe is a major factor in the species endangerment."

+The first photos of the species was taken in May 2016 in Minas Gerais after a sighting of at least 12 individuals in June 2015.